CVAInformatik/CVA-Informatik-Public/README.md

 SlowFFT.cpp/h are for validation of the FFT, but not really usable for anything else.

-I have tried to unlearn old-style C and adopt a  more morden C++ style, using std-components.
+I have tried to unlearn old-style C and adopt a  more modern C++ style, using std-components.

 PrimeFactorFFT.cpp contains main() and a number of demo/test routines both for the FFT and the Calculator.

+The code is all C++, no assembly required.